okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 ##### Response Parameters
 {:.api .api-response .api-response-params}

 A successful revocation is denoted by an empty response with an HTTP 200.
-Note that revoking an invalid, expired, or revoked token is a success so information isn't leaked.
+Note that revoking an invalid expired, or revoked token is a success so information isn't leaked.

 ##### Token Authentication Methods

-A client can revoke only tokens generated for that client.
+A client can only revoke tokens generated for that client.

 The client can authenticate by providing *client_id* and *client_secret* as a part of the URL-encoded form parameters (as described in table above), or it can use basic authentication by providing the *client_id* and *client_secret* as an Authorization header using the Basic auth scheme.
 Use one authentication mechanism with a given request.
 Using both returns an error.

 For authentication with Basic auth, an HTTP header with the following format must be provided with the POST request.